Syphilis in the ED: Presentations, Diagnosis, and Management of the Great Imitator

-Despite the various presentations of syphilis, treatment is relatively straightforward.
+There are several nuances to treatment of syphilis.
+Please see the 2015 CDC recommendations and the CDC website for detailed information.
 Primary and secondary syphilis are treated with a single dose of penicillin G benzathine, 2.4 million units IM.
 If a patient has a penicillin allergy they may be treated with doxycycline BID for 2 weeks.
 Pregnant women with a penicillin allergy must be desensitized and treated with oral penicillin G. Tertiary syphilis is treated with penicillin G benzathine, 2.4 million units IM once weekly for three weeks.
 Patients should follow up for repeat testing in 6-12 months.
 Sexual partners in the past 90 days should also be treated.
 (11) (12)

 The Jarisch-Herxheimer reaction occurs due to release of T. pallidum lipoproteins from dying organisms.
 It is most common in treatment of early syphilis.
 It occurs within 12 hours of treatment and ends within 24 hours of beginning treatment.
 It presents as low-grade fever, secondary rash, and other constitutional symptoms such as headache, pharyngitis, and malaise.
 This is not an allergic reaction, and symptomatic management with acetaminophen is the treatment of choice.
 (5)

 You perform an RPR on your patient, which is positive.
 You then perform a lumbar puncture and admit the patient.
 While admitted the CSF VDRL is positive, and there is a mononuclear pleocytosis consistent with neurologic tertiary syphilis.
 The patient is treated with IM penicillin and later discharged from the hospital.